Listeria monocytogenes is back in the News

 The recalled Tomme Brebis Fedou cheese and Soureliette were distributed to CA, NY and MA through retail stores.
 No illnesses have been reported to date in connection with this recall.

-Barberi International Inc. of Miami, FLSunmba
+Barberi International Inc. of Miami, FL

 The FDA Reported that the company recalled its Sunmba Frozen Ajiaco (vegetable mix) product across Florida due to possible contamination with Listeria monocytogenes.